drumwolf/fetchGSX/README.md

 # parse-gsx
 This project consists of a pair of JavaScript modules which will parse a Google spreadsheet document and render clean, readable JSON data for you to process as you wish.

-- Web: `parse-gsx-ajax.js`
+- `parse-gsx-ajax.js` (for web)
-- Node.jS: `parse-gsx-node.js`
+- `parse-gsx-node.js` (for Node.js)

-## Set up your Google Spreadsheet document
+## Setup

+We will assume that you already have both of the following:  a Google Drive account, and Node.js installed on your computer.